The Effect of the Prior and the Experimental Design on the Inference of the Precision Matrix in Gaussian Chain Graph Models: Introduction

 \subsection{Structure of the paper}

 The structure of the paper is as follows.
-In Section \ref{priors}, we begin with a recap of the Laplace approximation of the posterior precision matrix, and then, we illustrate the Laplace approximation for the marginal posterior precision matrix of the parameter of interest $\mathbf \Omega$ under four priors: flat prior, Normal-Wishart conjugate prior, Normal-MGIG prior and a general independent prior.
+In Section \ref{priors} we aimed to understand how prior choice could influence effectiveness of an experimental design.
+We began with a recap of the Laplace approximation of the posterior precision matrix, and then, we illustrate the Laplace approximation for the marginal posterior precision matrix of the parameter of interest $\mathbf \Omega$ under four priors: flat prior, Normal-Wishart conjugate prior, Normal-MGIG prior and a general independent prior.
 We show that optimal experimental design is only possible under the two latter priors, but even in these cases, there is an information limit.
-In Section \ref{sec:simulation}, we confirm our theoretical results using numerical simulations focused on the Kullback-Leibler divergence between prior and posterior which evaluates the information gain by conducting experiments.
-This simulation allows us to investigate if our theoretical findings are an artifact of the Laplace approximation.
+In Section \ref{sec:simulation}, we numerically simulate posterior under several priors and different experimental design.
+We evaluated the result using the Kullback-Leibler divergence between prior and posterior which evaluates the information gain by conducting experiments.
 In addition, we use the Stein's loss of the maximum a posteriori (MAP) estimation of precision matrix which evaluates the performance of the point estimates from the experiment.

 In Section \ref{microbiomedata}, we revisit a similar discussion to the one in the motivating toy dataset where we compare the posterior of partial correlations among responses under different experiments and priors for a real dataset of human gut microbiome.
 Finally, in Section \ref{sec:discussion}, we conclude with some practical advice for domain scientists as well as future directions.